 The design of QLC devices, which use larger memory blocks than TLC, suits I/O with large-block sequential transfers but not small, random I/O typical of many databases.

-Both Microsoft and Western Digital have detailed an approach for using QLC with NVMe-zoned namespaces.
-Enterprise storage systems using QLC are available, with Pure Storage releasing the FlashArray//C in the fourth quarter of 2019.
+Both Microsoft and Western Digital have detailed an approach for using QLC with NVMe Zoned Namespaces.
+Enterprise storage systems using QLC are available, with Pure Storage supporting the FlashArray//C since 2019.

-With a sizable advantage in capacity and lower cost per bit, expect QLC devices to proliferate in enterprise data centers alongside TLC and SLC devices.
-Storage systems will intelligently manage workload placement according to the I/O characteristics and requirements of each application.
+With a sizable advantage in capacity and lower cost per bit, expect QLC devices to continue proliferating in enterprise data centers alongside TLC and SLC devices.
+Storage systems will increasingly rely on management software to intelligently manage workload placement according to the I/O characteristics and requirements of each application.

-Best use cases for QLC SSDs and TLC SSDs
+Best uses for QLC SSDs and TLC SSDs

 Ultimately, QLC NVM devices, such as SSDs, are best used for the most read-intensive applications demanding the highest and most cost-efficient storage capacity.
 These include the following:

-- large object stores using Ceph, Gluster, Lustre and others; and
+- Large object stores using Ceph, Gluster, Lustre and others.

-TLC SSDs and other NVM-based storage devices are often best suited for applications with a larger proportion of writes to reads, which can service more traditional enterprise applications as HDD replacements.
-Use case examples include the following:
+TLC and earlier flash SSDs, such as SLC, along with other NVM-based storage devices, are often best suited for applications with a larger proportion of writes to reads.
+These devices service more traditional enterprise applications as HDD replacements.
+Use examples include the following:

-TLC and QLC devices aren't mutually exclusive and can both be deployed in the same enterprise -- even within the same servers -- to best support the unique needs of varied enterprise applications.
-In addition, NVM technologies are constantly evolving to improve fabrication techniques and enhance reliability and durability, such as error correction and wear leveling practices.
-So, this shouldn't be the final word on NVM use cases.
+TLC and QLC devices aren't mutually exclusive, and drives based on each technology can both be deployed in the same enterprise -- even within the same servers -- to best support the unique needs of varied enterprise applications.
+In addition, NVM technologies constantly evolve to improve fabrication techniques and enhance reliability and durability, such as error correction and wear-leveling practices.
+PLC flash and flash-based devices are on the horizon.
+So, this shouldn't be the final word on NVM uses.